kaixxx/noScribe/README.md

 ### Windows
 - Download current version 0.4.1: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.4%2FWindows](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.4%2FWindows)
 - **Installation**: Start the downloaded setup file.
 This may take a while, be patient.
+- If you get a warning that "Windows protected your PC" and the app comes from an "Unknown publisher", you have to trust us and click "Run anyway"

 ### MacOS
 ported by [gernophil](https://github.com/gernophil) </br>